trivago/gollum/docs/src/gen/filter/none.rst

 .. code-block:: yaml

-	This example will start a cosole consumer and block all incoming messages:
+	This example starts a Console consumer and blocks all incoming messages:

 	 exampleConsumer:
 	   Type: consumer.Console